Iain Scott is perhaps Canada’s best known and most popular opera educator and tour leader

 While at University – at St Andrews – he represented Scotland in Fencing – at both foil and epee.

 He holds two Masters’ Degrees – an M.A. (in Medieval History) and an M.B.A.
 (Master of Business Administration).

 He came to Canada 49 years ago and now lives in Toronto with his wife, Barbara.

-He enjoyed a 30-year corporate business career (working with Engineers in SHELL, Chartered Accountants in DELOITTE, and Consulting Actuaries in MERCER).
+He enjoyed a 30-year corporate business career (working with Engineers in SHELL, with Chartered Accountants in DELOITTE, and with Consulting Actuaries in MERCER).

-During that time, he taught evening classes on opera appreciation at the University of Toronto and also in many local Community Centres.
+During his working career, he taught evening classes on opera appreciation at the University of Toronto and also in many local Community Centres.

 In 2002, he retired from corporate life – and founded his own company “OPERA-IS Travel and Learning” (the IS stands for “Iain Scott’) to lead opera tours, develop opera appreciation courses, and produce opera guides.

 He is in great demand as a LECTURER on Opera.

 – In the Toronto area, he has given many courses and lectures for the University of Toronto (the School of Continuing Studies, Massey College, and Innis College’s Later Life Learning), for York University (Glendon College’s Living and Learning In Retirement), for Ryerson University (Life Institute), for George Brown College (Seniors’ Association), and for the Royal Conservatory of Music (Royal Conservatory School – Music Appreciation).

 – He frequently lectures at both the Miles Nadal and Prosserman Jewish Community Centres, as well as for many local synagogues and churches.

 – He has regularly lectured for the Guilds and Friends of the Canadian Opera Company, for Opera Atelier, for Opera Hamilton, for the Toronto Wagner Society, for the Mozart Society, etc.

 – and, for 30 years, he provided introductory “Backgrounder” talks for no less than 100 “obscure” operas for Opera in Concert.